item4/ugoira/docs/install.rst

 Installation
 ============

-This guideline introduce how to install ugoira.
+This guide introduces how to install ugoira.

 Prerequisites
 -------------